samuraisam/cassbounce/README.md

 Goals:

   1. token aware for reads/writes using describe_ring
-    2. lower overhead of describe_keyspace
+  2. cache describe_keyspace
-    3. caching?!
+  3. caching of other stuff!?